 The PMC Fund

-The PMC is keen to build new collaborations between clinicians and researchers from Luxembourg and to foster new synergies.
+The PMC is keen to build new collaborations between clinicians and researchers from Luxembourg and foster new synergies.
 To aid in this process, the PMC has developed a fund to ‘pump prime’ new initiatives.
-This program was successfully trialled in 2014/2015 and and the winner of the 2016 PMC Pump Prime Fund was recently announced at the PMC’s Annual Meeting (see article below).
+This programme was successfully launched in 2014/2015 and a new call for 2020/21 is currently being discussed by the Executive Board.

-The expectation is that the funding will be used to initiate new collaborative research projects on biomedical research between clinicians and researchers and who are based in different research institutions.
-Priority will be given to projects that are novel and innovative, that are establishing new collaborations within Luxembourg and where preliminary data is needed prior to submitting an application to an external funding agency.
+The expectation is that the funding will be used to initiate new collaborative biomedical research projects between clinicians and researchers based in different research institutions.
+Priority will be given to projects that are novel and innovative, that are establishing new collaborations in Luxembourg and where preliminary data is needed prior to submitting an application to an external funding agency.

 The main expected return on investment of such funding relies on:

-- Solving unmet clinical needs with innovative approach
+- Solving unmet clinical needs with an innovative approach

-- Enabling researchers/clinicians to develop this project into an externally funding project if successful
+- Enabling researchers/clinicians to develop this project into an externally funded project if successful

-A minimum of two of the PMC funding organisations (IBBL-LIH-LCSB) must be involved in each funding application (ideally three).
+A minimum of two of the PMC funding organisations (IBBL-LIH-LCSB-LNS-LSRU/UNI) must be involved in each funding application (ideally more).
 For full details about the call, the conditions of eligibility and the application process, you can download the PMC FUND Overview & Guidelines.

-If you have any question, please contact Angela HOGAN:
+If you have any questions, please contact Clair MEEK: